harkal/ebakus-docs-1/docs/index.md

 The backbone of the ebakus development stack is the ebakus blockchain.
 It is fast, it has free transactions while remaining sybil resistant and is 100% backwards compatible with ethereum's go-ethereum node.
 This means that everything you have built for ethereum can be easily ported to work with ebakus.

-Besides the performance and accessibility gains, ebakus also extends the EVM with ebakusDB.
+Besides the performance and accessibility improvements, ebakus also extends Solidity with ebakusDB.
 A decentralized transactional database that makes handling of large datasets a breeze.
-It has tables with multiple indexes and allows to sort large datasets fast and easy.
+It supports tables with multiple indexes and allows to sort large datasets fast and easy.

 ##  DPOS consensus